 • Ownership and Possession Claims: Proving that the defendant believed they had a rightful claim to the property or were otherwise authorized to possess it can be challenging, especially when ownership is disputed or documentation is unclear.

-Contact a Los Angeles Grand Theft Defense Attorney
+Contact a Los Angeles Grand Theft Attorney

 California Penal Code Section 487 PCIf you or someone you know faces grand theft charges, The Law Offices of Arash Hashemi is ready to help by providing expert defense strategies tailored to your specific case.
 With over twenty years of experience in criminal defense, Attorney Arash Hashemi and his team have a deep understanding of the complexities involved in grand theft cases, ensuring your rights are vigorously defended and the best possible outcome is pursued.